StatefulSet Basics

 Parallel Pod management

-Parallel pod management tells the StatefulSet controller to launch or terminate all Pods in parallel, and not to wait for Pods to become Running and Ready or completely terminated prior to launching or terminating another Pod.
-This option only affects the behavior for scaling operations.
-Updates are not affected.
+The alternative, Parallel pod management, tells the StatefulSet controller to launch or terminate all Pods in parallel, and not to wait for Pods to become Running and Ready or completely terminated prior to launching or terminating another Pod.

 apiVersion: v1